15 top wine restaurants in Munich 2023

-Justin Leone, Canadian rockstar sommelier in Munich, has selected his favorite wine spots for you to enjoy.
+Justin Leone, Canadian rockstar sommelier and also our ambassador in Munich, has selected his favorite wine restaurants for you to enjoy.

 Phone: +49 89 164238

 Broeding is a Munich classic, and if you want an Austrian experience in Munich, this is where you go.
 This place is all about elevated Austrian cuisine, along with an only Austrian wine list with amazing depth.
 Everything from fish to meat is super high quality: you can get just a schnitzel if you want, but it’s going to be one of the best you’ve had all your life.
 The room itself has kind of a living room feel to it, a bit quirky, colourful, and always packed.